How to Clean Door Handles

 - Add flour until the mixture forms a paste

-Once you’ve achieved your paste, spread the mixture onto the pewter handle and let it rest there for up to an hour if possible.
-Once time’s up, rinse the paste off with clean, warm water and polish the handle dry with a soft cloth.
+Step 4 - Polish and dry with a separate cloth.
 Remember, pewter is meant to have an aged, faded look – so don’t get too carried away and polish until you can see you face in it!

 - Craig Scully